OpenFn/docs/adaptors/salesforce.md

    occur when trying to update a Relationship field, for example a Person related to a Person's Visit.
 The field setting `Allow reparenting` on the Master-Detail relationship field may need to be turned on .
 9. `UNABLE_TO_LOCK_ROW: unable to obtain exclusive access to this record`: This error occurs when either 1) the OpenFn job tries to update the same record more than once at the same time or 2) the OpenFn job tries to updates a Salesforce record at the same time as someone else in the Salesforce system (this includes any automation that may be running in parallel to the OpenFn jobs).

+## Common Limits

+1. `Strings in SOQL WHERE clauses`: 4,000 characters for each string within a WHERE clause.
+2. `Maximum rows returned in SOQL query results`: 2,000 results per request (API v28.0+), 200 results (Previous API versions),Additional limits within Apex classes,See Apex Governor Limits for more information.

 ## OpenFn Adaptors